awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-sourcebundle.md

 `git archive` only includes files that are stored in git, and excludes ignored files and git files\.
 This helps keep your source bundle as small as possible\.
 For more information, go to the [git\-archive manual page](http://git-scm.com/docs/git-archive)\.

-## Zipping Files in Mac OS X Finder or Windows Explorer<a name="using-features.deployment.source.gui"></a>
+## Zipping files in Mac OS X Finder or Windows explorer<a name="using-features.deployment.source.gui"></a>

 When you create a `ZIP` file in Mac OS X Finder or Windows Explorer, make sure you zip the files and subfolders themselves, rather than zipping the parent folder\.

 **Note**
 The graphical user interface \(GUI\) on Mac OS X and Linux\-based operating systems does not display files and folders with names that begin with a period \(\.\)\.
 Use the command line instead of the GUI to compress your application if the `ZIP` file must include a hidden folder, such as `.ebextensions`\.
-For command line procedures to create a `ZIP` file on Mac OS X or a Linux\-based operating system, see [Creating a Source Bundle from the Command Line](#using-features.deployment.source.commandline)\.
+For command line procedures to create a `ZIP` file on Mac OS X or a Linux\-based operating system, see [Creating a source bundle from the command line](#using-features.deployment.source.commandline)\.

 **Example**
 Suppose you have a Python project folder labeled `myapp`, which includes the following files and subfolders: